fbpx/docs/en-US/fbpx/install.md

 added 24 packages from 22 contributors and audited 25 packages in 2.168s
 found 0 vulnerabilities
 ```
 In this case there is only one dependencies.
-Dependencies are however search for recursively and all required dependencies will be installed automatically.
+Dependencies are however searched for recursively and all required dependencies will be installed automatically.

 #### Debug